willwade/PPM-API/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GPL v 3.0 License - see the [LICENSE](LICENSE) file for details.